Brotherscodes/Pewlett_Hackard_Analysis/README.md

 <br />

-- Referencing the retirement_titles_results above, Pewlett Hackard can now expect that they have 90,398 employees who may retire when matched to the critera they gave for retirement eligible emploees.
+- Referencing the retirement_titles_results above, Pewlett Hackard can now expect that they have 90,398 employees who may retire when matched to the critera they gave for retirement eligible employees.

 - Out of those employees leaving, there are 29,414 Senior Engineers, 28,254 Senior Staff, 14,222 Engineers, 12,243 Staff, 4,502 Technique Leaders, 1,761 Assistant Engineers, and 2 Managers.